Cloudera Manager 5 Requirements and Supported Versions

 Cloudera Manager requires several databases.
 The Cloudera Manager Server stores information about configured services, role assignments, configuration history, commands, users, and running processes in a database of its own.
 You must also specify a database for the Activity Monitor and Reports Manager management services.

 The database you use must be configured to support UTF8 character set encoding.
 The embedded PostgreSQL database that is installed when you follow Installation Path A - Automated Installation by Cloudera Manager automatically provides UTF8 encoding.
 If you install a custom database, you may need to enable UTF8 encoding.
-The commands for enabling UTF8 encoding are described in each database topic under Cloudera Manager and Managed Service Databases.
+The commands for enabling UTF8 encoding are described in each database topic under Cloudera Manager and Managed Service Data Stores.

 After installing a database, upgrade to the latest patch version and apply any other appropriate updates.
 Available updates may be specific to the operating system on which it is installed.